Navigation Bar

 The “Poco Allegretto” from Brahms’ third symphony is a highlight of romanticism.
 The melancholic melody, introduced by the cello, captivates the listener from beginning to end.

 In his first symphony, Beethoven is clearly still a student of Haydn.
-In the second, he found his own voice: obstinate, romantic, and with boundless energy.
-Beethoven brought something new and unheard of.
-Critics were at a loss, in contrast to the immediately enthusiastic audience.
+In the second, he found his own voice: obstinate, romantic, and full of energy.
+Beethoven brought something new and unheard of, leaving critics at a loss while enchanting audiences.

-You will hear pieces from these three giants in IntEns’ own arrangement for nonet, which gains in transparency and flexibility, with the same intensity as a full orchestra.
+Listen to pieces from these three giants in IntEns’ own arrangement for nonet, which gains in transparency and flexibility with the same intensity as a full orchestra.

 IN MOTU

 Nino Rota is best known as a film composer for Fellini and Coppola films.
-In his nonet, he showcases all of these different styles.
-From drama to hilarious comedy, the music is a wild rollercoaster that surprises and captivates the listener throughout its five movements.
+In his nonet, he showcases a range of styles—from drama to hilarious comedy—creating a wild rollercoaster that surprises and captivates throughout its five movements.

 The Czech composer Martinů wrote his nonet in 1959 for the Czech Nonet.
-It is a tribute to his birthplace, full of folk dances and exuberant euphoria, with a heart-wrenching middle section.
+It is a tribute to his birthplace, filled with folk dances and exuberant euphoria, punctuated by a heart-wrenching middle section.

-At the age of twenty, Mendelssohn traveled through Italy for months.
-He was overwhelmed by centuries-old art, beautiful nature, and passionate Italian character.
-He captured these impressions in this Symphony, which ends with an impressive tarantella.
+At the age of twenty, Mendelssohn traveled through Italy for months, overwhelmed by centuries-old art, beautiful nature, and passionate Italian character.
+He captured these impressions in his symphony, which concludes with an impressive tarantella.

 “In Motu” is a powerful and moving experience that leaves no one untouched.
 IntEns performs the music with full passion and enjoyment.